Huyck Explorer Challenge

 How it Works

 There are seven stamps placed in the trailhead kiosks around the Huyck Preserve, one stamp for each kiosk.
-(And one eighth hidden bonus stamp!)
-Collect prints from at least five stamps and submit a picture at www.huyckpreserve.org/HuyckExplorer (submission below) to receive a prize.
+(And an eighth hidden bonus stamp!)
+Collect prints from at least five stamps and submit a picture at www.huyckpreserve.org/HuyckExplorer to get a prize.

 There are seven stamps placed in the trailhead kiosks around the Huyck Preserve, one stamp for each kiosk.
-(And one eighth hidden bonus stamp!)
-Collect prints from at least five stamps and submit a picture at www.huyckpreserve.org/HuyckExplorer (submission below) to receive a prize.
+(And an eighth hidden bonus stamp!)
+Collect prints from at least five stamps and submit a picture at www.huyckpreserve.org/HuyckExplorer to get a prize.

 - an ink pad or marker to ink the stamps

-- a piece of paper or notebook to make stamp prints in
+- a piece of paper, notebook, or a Huyck explorer guide to make your stamp marks

 List of Huyck Preserve Kiosks